 Brass finger clips

-Construction Clips are also sometimes called "alligator clips" because of their large "teeth."
-These clips are about 1” wide and are chosen for the strength of their grip.
+Construction clips are also sometimes called "alligator clips" because of their large "teeth."
+These clips are about 1 inch wide, and they are chosen for the strength of their grip.
 While their size makes them less dressy than a finger clip, it also optimizes their functionality.
-These clips are most often found on our 2-inch Wide Suspenders – including our Work Suspenders which are intended to hold up heavy tool belts.
-These clips are either nickel or black – depending on the color and pattern of the suspender on which they are being used.
-The term “Side clips” simply refers to a variation of where these clips are placed.
-Instead of having 4 clips with 2 on the front and 2 on the back of the suspenders, Side Clip Suspenders have only 2 clips – one that attaches on each side (left and right) of the wearer.
-Side clip suspenders are popular with people who spend a lot of time sitting or driving because the positioning alleviates any pressure from the clips on the wearer’s back.
+These clips are most often found on our 2-inch-wide suspenders - including our work suspenders, which are intended to hold up heavy tool belts.
+These clips are either nickel or black, depending on the color and pattern of the suspender on which they are being used.
+If you're looking for work suspenders with an extra-firm hold, consider styles with these strong clip suspender attachments.

-SuspenderStore pioneered the design and use of Airport Friendly suspender clips with the introduction of our proprietary "BuzzNot" suspenders in the early 2000’s.
-Made of heavy duty plastic and featuring a easy to handle lever that is pushed down to close the clip – these suspender clips not only contain no metal so they will pass through metal detectors, they are also easy to use, making them a good choice for people with impaired hand function.
+SuspenderStore pioneered the design and use of airport-friendly suspender clips with the introduction of our proprietary "BuzzNot" suspenders in the early 2000s.
+Made of heavy-duty plastic and featuring an easy-to-handle lever that is pushed down to close the clip, these suspender clips not only contain no metal (so they will pass through metal detectors), they are also easy to use, making them a good choice for people with impaired hand function.
 They are also popular for sports such as skiing, snowboarding and other outdoor activities.

-Leather ends are by far the most common type of button--on attachments.
-In this case they are comprised of leather, sewn together along the center.
-The color the leather is depends on the color of the suspender and can be either black, dark brown, medium brown or white, depending on the color(s) of the suspender fabric.
+Leather ends are by far the most common type of button-on attachments.
+In this case, they are comprised of leather, sewn together along the center.
+The color of the leather depends on the color of the suspender fabric and can be either black, dark brown, medium brown or white.

-Fabric ends, also called Runner-ends, are found on high--end suspenders intended for business or dress wear.
+Fabric ends, also called runner ends, are found on high-end suspenders intended for business or dress wear.
 The fabric gives the suspender a more polished or formal look.
-Functionally runner ends work in an identical manner to their leather counterparts.
+Functionally, runner ends work in an identical manner to their leather counterparts.

-And finally, on some suspenders intended for heavy--duty work, such as our Firefighter and Rugged Comfort suspenders, you will find Industrial leather button--on attachments that have a sturdier look and feel than the standard leather "rabbit ears."
+And finally, on some suspenders intended for heavy-duty work, such as our firefighter and Rugged Comfort suspenders, you will find industrial leather button-on attachments that have a sturdier look and feel than the standard leather "rabbit ears."
 The difference with these attachments is simply a matter of look and durability; the functionality remains the same.

-© Suspender Store.
+© 2024 Suspender Store.
 All Rights Reserved.
 Website design by Ventura Web Design & Marketing